qentinelqi/qweb_workshop/README.md

 11. Debugging
 12. Settings / Configuration

-Each chapter has in own material, exercises and exercise solutions on repo.
+Each chapter has it's own material, exercises and exercise solutions on repo.